FayeAlephNil/solomon/README.md

 This is a python project dedicated to understanding Lefschetz fibrations, particularly through their monodromy representations.
 In particular the project is dedicated to exploring how the automorphism group of the (smooth) Lefschetz fibration maps to the smooth mapping class group of the base surface.
 At the moment it does not contain many features, but the author hopes to build upon these as they become relevant to her research.
 Any suggestions are welcome :)

+## AI Usage

+Recently, I have been experimenting with using AI (Claude Code) to optimize and rapidly iterate on the code contained here.
+Note that the original python project was written entirely without Claude.
+In particular, the computations for the 3 papers
+1. "How large is the braid monodromy of low-genus Lefschetz fibrations"
+2. "Torsion in the braid monodromy of elliptic fibrations"
+3. "Universal braids for elliptic fibrations: from character varieties to Coxeter's factor groups of braid groups" aer contained in the PaperComputations folder and have not been touched by AI tools.

 ## For readers of my papers

 If you have been directed here from my papers, self-contained versions of the code for those papers can be found in the PaperComputations subfolder.
 Most of these programs require sage to run, and can be run by inputting